 Some people might be comfortable knowing when the time is right to make their transfer.

-But for most people, this is not something they are used to doing, and so getting some assistance can be a real help.
+Getting some assistance can be a real help for most people, as this is not something they are used to doing.

 A pro-active currency broker can monitor the movements in the exchange rate for you and let you know when the rate moves in your favour.